BechirZalila/linux-qemu-trusted-firmware/README.md

 dtc -I dtb -O dts -o virt.dts qemu.dtb
 ```

-Open virt.dts in an editor and find the psci node.
-It should look like:
+Open virt.dts in an editor and find the psci node. **In case it exists**, it should look like:

 ```c
 psci {